johnnyliu27/notes/docs/source/sec_nte.rst

 General form
 ------------

-Based on the neutron balance, the neutron transport equation (NTE) can be summarized in a straight-forward view as :math:`R_{change} = R_{production} - R_{destruction}`, or equivalently in the more common expression,
+Based on neutrons' balance, the neutron transport equation (NTE) can be summarized in a straight-forward relation as :math:`R_{change} = R_{production} - R_{destruction}`, or equivalently in the more common expression,